Our Trust board

 Matthew is joint chair, responsible for 12 hospitals across four NHS trusts in north west London: Chelsea and Westminster Hospital NHS Foundation Trust, The Hillingdon Hospitals NHS Foundation Trust, Imperial College Healthcare NHS Trust and our Trust.

-Pippa Nightingale MBE, Chief Executive Officer
+Pippa Nightingale RM, BSc, MSc, MBE, Chief Executive Officer

 Photo of Pippa Nightingale